vegaprotocol/specs/protocol/0048-DSRI-data_source_internal.md

 	- setup one market with a boolean termination
 	- terminate the market (but do not settle it)
 	- update the market to have a time based termination
-	- update the market to have a later time based termination
+	- update the market to have an earlier time based termination
-	- wait until the second time to tick
+	- wait until the first timer to tick
 	- assert the the market settles successfully
 1. Time based termination across multiple markets (<a name="0048-DSRI-014" href="#0048-DSRI-014">0048-DSRI-014</a>)
 	- setup 3 markets, all with time based termination with identical signer details, two with the same time, one with a later time